|HOME||LIVE BROADCAST||WHAT'S HAPPENING?||SC LEGISLATURE ONLINE|

 Bill, Pre-Filed—Bills prepared, filed and referred to committee prior to the opening of a regular session.

 Bill, Skeleton—A measure introduced in outline form, substance being added to it at a future date.

 Bookkeeping Department—Handles matters for members and staff dealing in pay, subsistence and mileage, retirement, insurance, Worker’s Compensation, payment for interim committee meetings, etc.

 Budget—An annual Bill appropriating State moneys.
 It is originally proposed by the Governor’s Office and presented to the Legislature for consideration, debate, amendment and finalization.

-Daily—List of pending legislation, according to the order of business scheduled for consideration by the Rules on a legislative day.
+Calendar, Daily—List of pending legislation, according to the order of business scheduled for consideration by the Rules on a legislative day.
 Printed daily and placed on the members’ desks each morning.
 (House Rule 6.3; Senate Rule 34.)

 Call to Order—Notice indicating the Legislature is in session.
 Also used to call a disorderly member to order.

 Carryover Legislation—Legislation held over from the first year of a two-year session.